David Dreier

 David Timothy Dreier (/draɪər/ DRY-ər; born July 5, 1952) is an American businessman, philanthropist, and politician who served as a Republican member of the United States House of Representatives from California from 1981 to 2013.
 He was one of the youngest members ever elected to the United States Congress.
-Dreier was the youngest chairman of the House Rules Committee in U.S. history, serving from 1999 to 2007 and from 2011 to 2013.
-He was instrumental in passing the North American Free Trade Agreement (NAFTA) in 1993.
+Dreier was the youngest chairman of the House Rules Committee.
+He was closely involved in passing the North American Free Trade Agreement (NAFTA) in 1993.
 After leaving Congress, Dreier served on the Foreign Affairs Policy Board under President Barack Obama.
 He served as the chairman of the Tribune Publishing Company from 2019 to 2020.
 Dreier is also founder and chair of the Fallen Journalists Memorial Foundation.